NBISweden/workshop-reproducible-research/pages/jupyter/jupyter-7-reproducibility.md

 ```

 This will open up a tab in your web browser showing you changes made to the
-notebook side-by-side for each cell, including also cell output (you may have to
+notebook side-by-side for each cell, including also cell output.
-click the "Trust outputs" button at the top of the page).
 This makes it
-easy to see changes made to plots and other outputs.
+easy to see changes made both to code and outputs such as tables and plots.

 ### Other tools for version control of notebooks